 People with varying levels of disposable income come to the ski hill, and the market reflects that.
 Aside from fundamental differences in construction (i.e., 3-in-1, shell, insulated shell), there's a variety of options offered at different price points to suit a wide range of budgets.
 This is good news for those of us on tighter budgets and those who are willing and able to buy the highest end products.

 At the high end, Arc'teryx makes a strong presence and takes our Editors' Choice award for both insulated shell and shell categories with the Macai and Sabre, respectively.
-You're looking at $949 for the insulated jacket and $625 for the shell, so these won't work for everyone's budget.
-Lower priced options with functional but lower performance, such as the Best Buy Columbia Whirlibird III Interchange or the Armada Carson Insulated, exist in the $200-$250 range and still get the job done.
+But these won't work for everyone's budget.
+Lower priced options with functional but lower performance, such as the Best Buy Columbia Whirlibird III Interchange, cost hundreds less and still get the job done.

 Skiing and snowboarding generally take place in cold environments.
 An insulated jacket built specifically for resort riding is the first line of defense against that cold.
 Many of the jackets we tested are insulated.
 Most have synthetic insulation sewn in.
-(For more information about synthetic insulation, consult our insulated jacket buying advice.)
 In these jackets, a three-dimensional matrix of human-made fibers creates dead air that protects against convective and radiative cooling.

 On other jackets, including the most expensive, durable, and highly rated products tested, insulation comes in the form of goose down.
 Goose down is highly insulating and lasts a long time but it is more expensive.
 Synthetic fill also insulates better when wet than down.
 Uninsulated shell jackets provide little warmth to the wearer.
 What they do, however, is protect the wearer's inner insulating layers from the adverse effects of wind and wetness.
 In this way, shell jackets are integral to a layered skier's warmth, but less directly.

 Wearing each of our tested products back-to-back in stormy and cold weather across the continent allowed us to make assessments of their warmth.
 The affordable Columbia Whirlibird III takes top honors for warmth with the Patagonia Primo Down and Arc'teryx Macai tied just behind.
-The Patagonia Snowshot 3-in-1, the North Face Thermoball Snow Triclimate, and the Marmot KT Component all come in close behind the warmest competitors.
+The Patagonia Snowshot 3-in-1 and The North Face Thermoball Snow Triclimate come in close behind the warmest competitors.
 The Helly Hansen Alpha 3.0 and Spyder Leader have high insulating values virtually indistinguishable from one another while noticeably lower than those above.
-The Armada Carson Insulated is better thought of like a lightly insulated shell than as a competitor with the warmest jackets.

 In assessing more and more shell-only jackets, we have to make particular note of their warmth.
 A shell-only jacket is simply not insulated.
 Those that prefer this style of ski clothing get most of their warmth from a different layer or layers.
 Sure, the waterproof and windproof shell of the Editors' Choice Arc'teryx Sabre and the like minimize heat loss due to convection and evaporation.
 However, it is actual insulation, in the form of an inner fleece or puffy jacket, that protects against heat loss due to radiation and conduction.
 There are slight differences in the warmth of the different shell jackets.
 The fleecy "flannel" lining of the Sabre, for example, is slightly more insulating than the smooth lining of the Norrona Lofoten.